LHS Musical Theatre - A Midsummer Night's Dream

 8:00 AM - 3:00 PM

 Kindergarten registration for Albany County School District #1 elementary schools (including rural schools) during normal school hours.
+Kindergarten registration is not available online.
 Please register at the school nearest your child’s home.